MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/protected-material.md

 ### AI-powered Coding Assistants
 - Scenario: A coding assistant tool powered by generative AI helps developers by generating code suggestions.
 To ensure that no suggestions infringe on code from GitHub repositories, the assistant tool uses the Protected Material for Code feature.
 - User: Developers, tool administrators.
 - Action: The tool scans all code suggestions for protected material from GitHub before presenting them to developers.
-If a suggestion matches protected code, it is flagged and not shown.
+If a suggestion matches protected code, it's flagged and not shown.
 - Outcome: The coding assistant ensures that all code suggestions are free from protected content, fostering originality and reducing legal risks.
 By integrating the Protected Material for Code feature, organizations can manage risks associated with AI-generated code, maintain compliance with intellectual property laws, and ensure the originality of their code outputs.